Stephen Price (Australian politician)

 Stephen James Price (born 5 October 1969) is an Australian politician.
 He has been an Australian Labor Party member of the Western Australian Legislative Assembly since the 2017 state election, representing Forrestfield.

 Price worked as a gold miner and as a union official with the Australian Workers' Union before entering politics.

+Price was re-elected in the 2025 Western Australian state election.

+Price was elected the 32nd Speaker of the Western Australian Legislative Assembly.